dharan-s/A-Portable-File-System-using-Linked-Allocation-Method/README.md

 Copy or create your own file to process in PFS.

 You can create your PFS and which allocates 10KB to it with block size of 256 KB each.
-I am also able run with list of below commands given as input
+You are able run with list of below commands given as input

 > open PFSfile
 > put localfile